 Focus your freshwater sciences bachelor’s degree on aquatic science or water policy.
 Both tracks combine core classes in natural sciences, mathematics, economics and computer science with topic-specific electives in areas such as sustainability and environmental law.
 You’ll also have access to undergraduate research experiences, including opportunities with the School of Freshwater Sciences faculty at the Great Lake Research Facility.

-- Bachelor of Freshwater Sciences
+- Bachelor of Freshwater Sciences (Aquatic Science)

 - Freshwater Sciences Minor

 - Accelerated Master’s Degree: The School of Freshwater Sciences offers an accelerated master’s degree program that allows high-achieving students to earn a bachelor’s degree and a master’s degree in five years.
 Students begin graduate-level work before completion of the undergraduate degree and can double count credits between bachelor’s and master’s degrees.